 So, as much as the most recent episode of your favorite series has everything to do with the topic you want to address, resist the temptation and don’t include any references that might become outdated.

 Avoid overly technical language

-This means it must be able to attract visitors, especially those who don’t yet know your company.
-In other words, the material should be friendly to the top of the funnel.
+Once you find the evergreen topics and your keywords, you want to ensure that you avoid overly technical language.
+In addition, it must be able to attract visitors, especially those unfamiliar with your company.
+In other words, the material should be friendly and accessible to everyone.

 Keep your evergreen content up-to-date

 Some topics can maintain their evergreen status for months, years, and even decades.
 But that is not always the case.
 That’s why you need to monitor your content and make the necessary changes to keep it classified as evergreen.

 To identify the need to do that, track your rankings.
 If you see a slow but consistent drop, it could mean that your content needs to be updated.

 Then, it’s up to you to check the material and find out what can be optimized.
 Broken links, dates, and statistics are among the most frequent causes.